wittrockscode/WebMLOpenEO/README.md

 Finally, save the file.

-We have provided a sample file with the data for the AWS instance used while developing this application, it can be found at `./app/frontend/.env.prod`.
+We have provided a sample file with the data for the AWS instance used while developing this application, it can be found [here](app/frontend/.env.prod)
 ### Starting

 Execute the `docker compose up -d --build` command in the terminal.